14 Things to Do in Old Town San Diego

 Charming Heritage Park is located adjacent to Old Town on roughly 8-acres and is home to several restored Victorian homes, as well as San Diego’s first synagogue, The Temple Beth Israel.
 Although most of these homes are only restored at the exterior, after being moved to the park for preservation, it’s a beautiful example of Victorian architecture from the 1880s-1890s.
 At the Coral Tree Tea House perched high at the top of Heritage Park, you can enjoy a traditional, English-style tea service within the historically designated 19th century “haunted” McConaughy House.
 Make your reservations early to enjoy tea time and perhaps enjoy the company of past residents.

-Bring the family and try your hand at candle making at Toby’s Candle Shop within Old Town State Historic Park.
+Bring the family and try your hand at candle making at Toby’s Candle Shop within Old Town State Park.
 Kids of all ages can enjoy the hands-on experience of creating these delightful keepsakes.
 Just pick your favorite colors to design and dip your own candles.
 Gather inspiration from the pre-made stock or dive right in!
 It’s truly an experience.

 Oculto 477